Tracing Autonomy — a reflective approach in support of a person’s autonomy in life.

 What is Tracing Autonomy?

-Tracing Autonomy is for practitioners working within healthcare, social care and arts in healthcare settings.
+Tracing Autonomy is for practitioners working within healthcare, and arts and healthcare settings.

 It offers a reflective holistic framework for thinking about how we interact and relate to others.
 It asks what the threats to a person’s autonomy are and what are the ideals that would support their autonomy.